sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?) %load on a file with a syntax error gives a useless error message

 - [ ] make modified project table also record the user and record it forever.

-- [ ] snaps still broken -- blob errors on web2 and web3:
-salvus@web2:/mnt/snap/snap0$ BUP_DIR=bup bup ls master/2013-07-02-205639
-KeyError: "blob '544176469e2854f7902dee3a8059785be5981f1c:' is missing"

-WHY?
-Ideas:
-  I've turned off the one on web3, so now it is only on web1 for a while.
-  If this does not fail, then probably the issue is multiple bups hitting the same project.
-Can probably fix if we can specify the remote BUP path, hence keep them separate.
-Alterantively, shard, and have only one bup ever make a snapshot, then put it via rsync to other servers.

-I disabled all but web1's snap, and

 - [ ] (2:00?) separate targeted backup system -- minimum data needed to fully recover system:
        - backup db tables on all cassandra nodes (for now) to a single bup archive on /mnt/snap on web1